Kevnz/npm-programmatic/README.md

 # npm-programmatic [![Build Status](https://travis-ci.org/Manak/npm-programmatic.svg?branch=master)](https://travis-ci.org/Manak/npm-programmatic)
 [![NPM](https://nodei.co/npm/npm-programmatic.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/npm-programmatic/)

-npm-programmatic is a library that allows you to access npm commands programmatically from javascript
+npm-programmatic is a library that allows you to access npm commands programmatically from javascript.
+This is a fork that fixes an issue with saving dev dependencies.
+If you don't need to save dev dependencies I do recommend the main version.
 ## Usage
 Every function returns a Bluebird promise.
 CWD refers to current working directory, allowing you to ensure the command executes in a certain folder in the filesystem.